 This means that more than ever before, Google wants to classify your website by your law firm’s reputation, authority and trustworthiness.

 Will EAT Directly Impact Google Rankings?

-Yes, your EAT rating could directly impact how your website ranks in Google search results.
+Generally yes, your E-A-T rating could directly impact how your website ranks in Google search results.
 The primary reason for this is that EAT is established from actions and activity that generally benefit the SEO process anyway.
 In February 2019, Google released a white paper titled “How Google Fights Disinformation” where they state:

 “Our ranking system does not identify the intent or factual accuracy of any given piece of content.
 However, it is specifically designed to identify sites with high indicia of expertise, authority, and trustworthiness.”

 If you have a YMYL website, which you do if you’re a lawyer, then you better start paying attention to how Google perceives your law firm and your website.
 HOWEVER, E-A-T is only one element in the long list of variables that Google’s algorithm and human moderators use to validate how a website should rank.
 Technical factors, quality of content, inbound links, prominence, and numerous other factors all play a role in how your website ranks for your desired search phrases.

 Here’s a great general video on how Google’s EAT works and why: